chaseoes/NoItemFramesWG/readme.md

   </tr>
 </table>

-## Configuration
+### Configuration
-    placement-denied-message: '&cItem frames are disabled in the market to prevent lag.
-Sorry!'
+    placement-denied-message: '&cItem frames are disabled in this area.'
     regions:
       - example